-Your shoulder is your most mobile joint, and while that gives you an enormous range of motion, it also increases your risk of dislocation.
-At Austin Shoulder Institute, in Austin, Texas, Robert Graham, MD, provides state-of-the-art care and treatment for dislocated shoulders, relieving pain and instability while reducing your risk of future and recurring dislocations.
+In Austin, Texas, at Austin Shoulder Institute, Robert Graham, MD, provides state-of-the-art care and treatment for dislocated shoulders, relieving pain and instability while reducing your risk of future and recurring dislocations.

-A dislocation occurs when the upper arm bone (humerus) wholly or partially slips out of the cup-shaped socket (glenoid).
-Dislocation can cause considerable pain in the shoulder, as well as instability in the joint.
+A dislocation occurs when the top of the upper arm bone (humeral head) wholly or partially slips out of the cup-shaped shoulder socket (glenoid).
+A dislocation can cause considerable pain in the shoulder, as well as recurrent instability of the joint.

-What are the symptoms of a shoulder dislocation?
+What Are the Symptoms of a Shoulder Dislocation?

 Symptoms of a dislocated shoulder vary based on whether the dislocation is full or partial, as well as the direction of the dislocation.